 Note: ‘phonetic alphabet’ is a colloquial term used to refer to spelling alphabets, which are also referred to using other terms, such as word-spelling alphabets, radio alphabets or telephone alphabets.
 In addition, note that such alphabets are unrelated to phonetic notation and transcription systems, such as the International Phonetic Alphabet, which uses symbols in order to create a visual representation of sounds that appear in spoken languages.

-Miscommunication can arise in a variety of situations, such as when talking on the phone in an area with bad reception or with a lot of background noise.
-This is especially frustrating if you’re trying to communicate an exact term, such as a name or a street address.
+Miscommunication issues can occur due to a variety of reasons, such as because you have bad reception on your phone, because you’re talking in an area with a lot of background noise, or because you’re talking to someone who has a strong accent that you’re not used to.
+Such issues are especially frustrating and problematic if you’re trying to communicate an exact term, such as a name, a street address, or a serial number.